Moto G5 Plus hands-on: The best budget phone gets better, but not in all the ways we wanted

 First, the G5 Plus won't have NFC in the United States, because reasons.
 I strongly suspect that reason is simply that Motorola would rather you, you flush US consumer, spend your hard-earned dollars on something like a Z Play if you really want contactless payments.
 It's just silly at this point: include it.

 Second, the G5 Plus is still using microUSB in 2017, which is annoying because basically everything is switching over to USB-C now.
-This feels like the kind of Lenovo penny-pinching I'd expect to see, because it certainly doesn't gel with the Moto G's product directive of offering modern smartphone features at a lower price point.
+This feels like the kind of Lenovo penny-pinching I'd expect to see at the "new" Moto, because it certainly doesn't gel with the Moto G's product directive of offering modern smartphone features at a lower price point.

 And third, Android 7.0 is not the latest version of the operating system - Android 7.1 is what these phones should be running out of the box, full stop.